Exclusive: Germany eyes fiscal U-turn with new debt to finance climate plan

 A United Nations report on the effects of climate change concluded on Thursday that global meat consumption must fall to curb global warming, reduce growing strains on land and water and improve food security, health and biodiversity.

-Reporting by Michael Nienaber; Additional reporting by Christian Kraemer, Holger Hansen and Andreas Rinke; Editing by Madeline Chambers, John Stonestreet, Hugh Lawson and Frances Kerry
+Reporting by Michael Nienaber; Additional reporting by Christian Kraemer, Holger Hansen and Andreas Rinke; Editing by John Stonestreet, Hugh Lawson and Frances Kerry